 Some, like Lissete on Cruise Passenger, don’t mind the switch—so long as it happens in the evening.
 “I like coming back to a fresh bed and bath when turning in at night,” she said.
 Others, however, feel the change has put extra pressure on hardworking room stewards.
 As Cruise Critic user kelkel2 pointed out, “I think the room stewards have to be some of the hardest-working individuals on the ship.”

 With stewards now covering more cabins than ever, those little personal touches that made cruising feel extra special are fading away.
-No more chocolates on the pillow, no more neatly folded pyjamas, and for many, the saddest loss of all—no more towel animals waiting to greet you after a long day at sea.
+No more chocolates on the pillow, no more neatly folded pajamas, and for many, the saddest loss of all, no more towel animals waiting to greet you after a long day at sea.

 4. The Rise of Penny Pinching